About Anime Cels/Cel-ga

 Promotional Naruto cel, with hand painted cel and printed background.

-Hopefully this information should assist you in buying Japanese Anime Cel-ga.
+Hopefully, this information will assist you in buying Japanese Anime Cel-ga.
 Many online shopping sites such as eBay are prone to selling fake or unlicensed fan reproduction cels, as it can be difficult to verify the items without seeing it in person.

 Here at Cel-Ga we have been dealing with original Japanese art since 1977 and have built a reputation in the industry.
 We can guarantee the authenticity of all items purchased, as they are sourced directly in Japan either from the production studios Intermediaries or vetted dealers.